Detecting Multimedia Generated by Large AI Models: A Survey: Conclusion

 \section{Conclusion}

 This paper provides the first systematic and comprehensive survey covering existing research on detecting multimedia from text, image, audio, and video to multimodal content generated by large AI models.
 We introduce a novel taxonomy for detection methods within each modality, categorizing them under two primary frameworks: \textit{pure detection} (focusing on improving detection accuracy) and \textit{beyond detection} (integrating attributes like generalizability, robustness, and interoperability to detectors).
-Additionally, we have outlined the sources contributing to detection, such as generation mechanisms of LAIMs, public datasets, and online tools.
-Finally, we pinpoint current challenges in this field and propose potential directions for future research.
+We further analyze them with modality-specific insights and recommendations.
+Additionally, we have outlined the sources contributing to detection, such as generation mechanisms of LAIMs, public datasets, online tools, evaluation metrics.
+We also emphasize the importance of detecting social media processed multimedia throughout the survey, systematically reviewing social media specific datasets, detection methods, and unique challenges across modalities.
+Finally, we pinpoint current challenges in this field and propose potential directions for future research in a modality-specific manner.
 We believe that this survey serves as the initial contribution to addressing a notable academic gap in this field, aligning with global AI security initiatives, thereby upholding the authenticity and integrity of digital information.